DeadFoxx1/docker-web-ssh/README.md

 and the password is just password
 (both username and password can be easily changed in the docker file btw)

+# Note:
+This is an ssh client but it is not a direct access into the ssh of the host machine.
+To access the host machine you still need to have ssh setup on the host and run ```ssh user@hostmachine```

 # Sources:
 I based this project on the following sources:
 (I'm just experimenting here so please check them out they were a huuuuge help)